Lindy Davies: Career

-Born in Melbourne, Victoria, Davies has been an influence on many actors, including Cate Blanchett, Harriet Walter, and Julie Christie.
+Born in Melbourne, Victoria, Davies has influenced many actors, including Cate Blanchett, Harriet Walter, and Julie Christie.
 She directed Blanchett in Electra at the National Institute of Dramatic Art in 1992, and worked with Christie as a consultant on the Dennis Potter TV series Karaoke (1996) and the films Hamlet (1996), Afterglow (1997), Away From Her (2006) and Glorious 39 (2009).

-Davies, who has said that "Intuition" is the defining principle of her process.
+Davies, who has said that intuition is the defining principle of her process.